ayumin/mc-control/README.md

 ## ENV Vars

     API_URL - url sensors connect to
+    BATTERY_DRAIN - rate of battery drain in one percent per X seconds DASHBOARD_READINGS_INTERVAL - rate at which to sent analytics to the dashboad HTTP_PASSWORD - http basic password
+    NODE_ENV - development or production environment
-    BATTERY_DRAIN - rate of battery drain in one percent per seconds TEMP_RATE - number of seconds between using next temp reading READINGS_INTERVAL - rate, in seconds, for each reading SENSORS - number of device connections opened by the `int_sensor` and `uuid_sensor` processes NODE_ENV - development or production environment
+    READINGS_INTERVAL - rate, in seconds, for sending readings to the server SENSORS - number of device connections opened by the `int_sensor` and `uuid_sensor` processes SILENT_DEVICE - set to 'true' to stop devices from logging every reading (they are already logged by the server)
+    SINGLE_DYNO_MODE - don't use redis pub/sub for socket.io (can't scale past 1 web process)
+    TEMP_RATE - number of seconds between using next temp reading from a city TRANSPORTS - comma separated list of transport protocols for socket.io

     #Redis Add-ON
-    heroku addons:add redistogo
-    -or-
     heroku addons:add redisgreen

-    REDISTOGO_URL
+    set REDIS_NAME to env var with redis url if not using REDISGREEN_URL for redis url

     #For History API - credentials come from l2tempo
+    # you can use bin/update_config to push the proper creds after
+    # dropping and re-adding the tempodb add-on from l2tempo

     TEMPODB_API_HOST
     TEMPODB_API_KEY
     TEMPODB_API_PORT